ttran9/rails-weather-forecast/README.md

 - I used the [Gritter gem](https://github.com/RobinBrouwer/gritter) which leverages a jQuery plugin to display notifications.

-- Kaminari was used for pagination of search and search results.
+- Kaminari was used for pagination of search history and the displaying of forecasts.
     - In addition to using Kaminari I used jQuery and JavaScript to implement [AJAX based pagination](https://rails.devcamp.com/ruby-gem-walkthroughs/view-template-tools/kaminari-pagination-example)
+    - This implementation leverages jQuery, AJAX, and JavaScript to assist with pagination.

 - I used the [Chartkick gem](https://github.com/ankane/chartkick) which produces JavaScript based charts